 HyperScope™ − 100% in-line hyperspectral seal inspection for trays, pots and thermoforms

 HyperScope™ is a new in-line, 100% seal inspection system using hyperspectral imaging that detects foreign materials or contamination in the sealing area of rigid packages, such as trays, pots and containers.
+The inspection system features GPU-accelerated artificial intelligence, which enables high-precision seal area detection in real-time, regardless of the package orientation, packaging material, layout or size.
+Another new improvement is the (optionally) integrated conveyor belt that can be completed with an integrated reject unit.
 Hyperspectral camera technology enables to identify substances with different compositions such as plastics, paper, organic product, fat, liquids with a much higher contrast than traditional vision-based camera systems.
 In addition, when printed film is used, hyperspectral is the only imaging technology that detects contamination through the plastic top film reliably.

 HYPERSCOPE: HOW IT WORKS